Pastor and Staff

 International Outreach Director

-Julie was born in Cedar Rapids, Iowa, in 1957.
-She moved to Anchorage, Alaska, in 1975, where she met and married “her vicar” husband at Anchorage Lutheran Church in 1980.
+Julie Wohlrabe was born and raised in the Midwest, eventually moving to Alaska after high school.
+She met her husband, John, when he was the vicar at her church in Anchorage.
 She graduated from the University of Northern Colorado with a degree in Business/Marketing.
-She happily (mostly J) followed her Navy Chaplain husband around the world and while living in Japan began teaching ESL (English as a Second Language) and thoroughly enjoyed it.
-They always knew they wanted to return to the Midwest, and have lived in Wisconsin since 2012.
+She happily (mostly ☺) followed her Navy Chaplain husband around the world and while living in Japan, began teaching ESL (English as a Second Language) and thoroughly enjoyed it.
+They always knew they wanted to return to the Midwest and have lived in Wisconsin since 2012.
 As a member of Our Savior Evangelical Lutheran Church in Whitefish Bay, she learned about the international ministry and the teaching needs at Luther Memorial Chapel.
 In 2015, she began as a volunteer ESL teacher on Tuesday mornings.
 The development and need for a full-time director of the program named iO (International Outreach) began in the summer of 2018.
 That September, she was asked to be the director and she accepted.

 E-mail: iODirector@lmcusc.org or firstname.lastname@example.org